open-atmos/camp/test/monarch/README.md

 `conf.cells = [x]`

-Where x represents the number of grid-cells to compute.
+Where x represents the number of grid-cells to compute for each time-step.

 A cell is the minimal region obtained after the domain decomposition of an Earth Science Model, such as the atmosphere.
 It can be also referred as the _dx_ component